Communication Systems E6

 Telephone: +386 1 477 38 70

 Research and development activities at the department are carried out in the framework of the Communication Technology Laboratory (CTL), Parallel and Distributed Systems Laboratory (PDSL) and Networked Embedded Systems Laboratory (NESL).
-Te research work of the three laboratories is complementary, which reflects particularly in joint applied projects.
+The research work of the three laboratories is complementary, which reflects particularly in joint national and international research and applied projects.

 J. Stefan Institute, Jamova 39, 1000 Ljubljana, Slovenia, Telephone: +386 1 477 39 00